WeiDUorg/weidu/README-WeiDU-Changes.txt

   * region_key and region_script for ALTER_AREA_REGION.
   * Add WITH_TRA and PATCH_WITH_TRA.
   * Fix misspelled parameter in ADD_SPELL_EFFECT.
+  * ADD_STORE_ITEM evaluates variables for the flag parameter.

 Version 239:
   * Remove DESCRIBE_ITEM and --list-eff.